 The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a Fall semester to the records of the two successive Fall semesters.
-This is the national standard for the calculation of an institutional graduation rate.

 6. Does the indicator contain jargon, acronyms, or unclear terms?
 If so, clarify or define them.